Safest Teeth Whiteners

-A tongue injury may cause it to appear or feel rough.
+A tongue injury may cause a bump to appear or your tongue to feel rough.
 Like other parts of the body, the tongue may enlarge in response to an injury.

-People who unintentionally bite their tongues may have a swollen lump for a few days following the incident.
-Another frequent cause of tongue injuries are burns from hot drinks or meals.
+People who unintentionally bite their tongue may have a swollen bump for a few days following the incident.